 Rosshütte Ski Area

-Seefeld and its surroundings is exactly the “postcard pretty” Austria that you have in your mind.
-The small town Seefeld with 3000 inhabitants is Tyrol at its best.
-An idyllic alpine town surrounded by high mountains and spectacular scenery.
+Seefeld and its surroundings are precisely the “postcard pretty” Austria you have in mind.
+The small town Seefeld with 3000 inhabitants, is Tyrol at its best — an idyllic alpine village surrounded by high mountains and spectacular scenery.
 Moreover, Seefeld has a cosy and relaxed atmosphere.
-Sure, there are plenty of after-ski bars, but it’s not as hectic as other ski resorts.
-You will find a good selection of eateries, serving everything from wienerschnitzel and knödel to pizza.
-If you want even more laid-back try the villages Leutasch, Mösern-Buchen, Reith and Scharnitz not far from Seefeld.
-Where you can find a broad variety of accommodation and activities as well.
-In addition to good road connections not only with the rest of Tyrol, but also with Germany just a few kilometres further north, you can easily reach Seefeld by train.
-The train station in the city center is within walking distance of many hotels.
+There are plenty of after-ski bars, but it’s not as hectic as other ski resorts.
+You will find a good selection of eateries, offering everything from Wienerschnitzel and knödel to pizza.
+If you want even more laid-back, try the villages Leutasch, Mösern-Buchen, Reith and Scharnitz, near Seefeld, where you can find various accommodations and activities.
+In addition to good road connections with the rest of Tyrol and Germany just a few kilometres further north, you can easily reach Seefeld by train.
+The train station in the city centre is within walking distance of many hotels.
 I arrived by express train from Vienna to Innsbruck, where I changed to the regional train to Seefeld.
-The name of the Olympic region was given to Seefeld after the Winter Olympics in 1964 and 1976.
+The region hosted part of the Winter Olympics in 1964 and 1976.
 Although Innsbruck was the organizer city, the Nordic ski events were held in Seefeld.
-The town is still an important stop-over on the FIS Nordic Ski World Cup tour and will host the 2019 FIS Nordic Ski World Championship.
+The town is still an essential stop-over on the FIS Nordic Ski World Cup tour and also hosted the 2019 FIS Nordic Ski World Championship.